 - Duplicated work

 - Rivalries between departments (and not friendly rivalries, either)

 As these problems pile up, they chip away at your revenue, curb innovation, and crush your chances of building a sustainable digital culture.
 If your digital transformation plans don’t involve breaking down silos at every step, your efforts will stall and may even fail altogether.
 To put you on the path to digital transformation success, let’s dive into our guide to breaking down silos.

 4 Ways You Can Defeat the Silos That Stall Digital Transformation

 One of the biggest problems silos create is employees being disconnected from other departments’ challenges and goals.
 If employees can’t understand or relate to a problem your organization is facing, getting them to work together to solve it will be a hard sell.
 However, an effective change management plan can get employees on board to support your transformation.
 It can also unite employees under one shared overarching goal and encourage cross-departmental collaboration.

 To create a change management plan that can accomplish this, your employees need to first have a clear vision of why your organization is pursuing digital transformation.
 If your organization is heavily siloed, employees in one department may not know about problems elsewhere in the organization, much less their gravity.
 That’s why you must specify the issues you’re trying to solve.
 Break down where they’re occurring in the organization and how they negatively impact various areas of operations and the broader workforce.
 If employees understand how a problem directly or indirectly affects them, they’ll be more willing to work together to solve it.

 Then, since change can be scary, explain how you plan to solve these problems.
 Communicate the various stages of change, how it’ll impact various levels of the organization, and timeline estimations.
-Additionally, keep your employees updated on your digital transformation journey as it progresses.
+Additionally, keep your employees updated on your digital transformation journey as it progresses – the good, bad, and the ugly.
 You may: